Cape Peron

 A causeway was constructed in 1973 between Cape Peron and Garden Island to carry vehicular traffic between the mainland and the island.
-Since the island houses HMAS Stirling a Royal Australian Navy base, access is restricted by the military.
+Since the island houses HMAS Stirling, a Royal Australian Navy base, access is restricted by the military.

 The wreck of RMS Orizaba (1886–1905) lies on Five Fathom Bank, 5.5 km west of the cape.

 Land use

-The cape and southern environs comprise a crown land reserve on which a number of recreational resort activities and camps have been established, including buildings constructed of asbestos material which are now unsuitable.
+The cape and southern environs comprise a crown land reserve on which a number of recreational resort activities and camps have been established, including buildings constructed of asbestos material which are now known to be unsuitable for human use.
 During World War II, an observation post for the nearby coastal battery was located on the hilltop, and the old buildings remain, being listed as a permanent entry on the national estate.

 Control was vested in the Commonwealth of Australia until 10 January 1964, when the land was transferred to the state of Western Australia on condition that future use was restricted to purposes of public recreation and/or parklands.
 It was further agreed that when existing holiday-camp leases expired, the entire area would become an A-class reserve.

 Cape Peron is currently included in planning by the state's Department of Environment and Conservation for the Rockingham Lakes Regional Park.
 It is one of the scheme's main areas or estates and a former environment minister, Donna Faragher, drew attention to its "extremely high nature conservation values [providing] the local community with a unique opportunity to enjoy the natural environment".

 Military use

 From 1942 until 1945, Cape Peron was the site of the "K" Battery complex, one of a chain of coastal gun emplacements defending the Perth region between Swanbourne in the north and Cape Peron in the south.
 "K" Battery was established as part of Australian coastal defences in 1942 following the fall of Singapore to the Axis powers and the imminent threat of invasion of Australia by Japanese forces.
 This chain of gun emplacements was colloquially named "Fortress Fremantle" and included sites at both Rottnest Island and Garden Island.
-During World War II, Fremantle was not only the Allied forces' largest submarine base in the southern hemisphere, it was also an important logistical port, troop station and location for ship repairs.
+During World War II, Fremantle was not only the Allied forces' largest submarine base in the Southern Hemisphere, it was also an important logistical port, troop station and location for ship repairs.